purvaa12/Anomaly-Detection/README.md

 Let's get started!

 ## Introduction
 I detect outliers using the Isolation Forest method.
-I use US public firm data (<a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3689446">Yoon 2022</a>).
+I use US public firm data.
 Although I detect anomalies (outliers) to treat them before I conduct analyses on the data, the anomaly detection technique can be applied to many business settings, such as detecting fraudulent credit card spending.

 Figure 1 shows US public firms' features (characteristics) in 2-dimensions.
 The goal of this notebook is to detect outliers, as shown in red in Figure 2.